TheBoxyBear/charttools/docs/FileFormats/chart.md

 `Type Code` is a string (typically a single character) which indicates what type this object is.

-`Value[]` is a set of one or more individual numbers, the amount of which varies per type.
+`Value[]` is a set of one or more individual values, the amount and value types of which varies per event type.

 Track objects in the same section should be written in increasing order of position, and for events on the same position, they should be sorted first by type (alphabetically), then by value(s) (numerically).